chrisgjarrett/chrisgjarrett.github.io/_portfolio/kaituna-flow-prediction.md

 #### Target variable
 Most of the data is collected at 5 minute intervals, while rainfall is measured on an hourly basis.
 Typically, however, the gate levels are set in the morning or late at night and do not change for long periods of the day.
 Therefore, I decided that it was most useful to try and predict the flow on a daily basis.

 I averaged all three gate levels to produce one value for each hour of the day, then took the median of all values to represent the day's gate level.
-By using the median rather than mean, my average value is not unfairly biased by short amounts of data in the early morning or late evening where the gate level changes.
+By using the median rather than mean, my average value is not unfairly biased by short amounts of data in the early morning or late evening when the gate level changes.
 I also decided to make a forecast of 3 days' worth of predictions.

 ## Base features
 I decided to use previous gate levels, lake level and rainfall as the 'base' features.
 I know that lake level and rainfall are the most significant drivers of gate level, as the river is used to maintain the lake level.
 Additionally, there may be utility in including previous gate levels as predictors of the next days' levels.